Cyan4973/xxHash/cli/xxhsum.1.md

 * `-w`, `--warn`:
   Emit a warning message about each improperly formatted checksum line.

+* `--ignore-missing`:
+  Don't fail or report status for missing files.

 **The following options are useful only benchmark purpose**

 * `-b`: